Raniclor Side Effects

 Generic Name: cefaclor

-Note: This page contains side effects data for the generic drug cefaclor.
-It is possible that some of the dosage forms included below may not apply to the brand name Raniclor.
+Note: This document contains side effect information about cefaclor.
+Some of the dosage forms listed on this page may not apply to the brand name Raniclor.

 For the Consumer